aesara-devs/.github/profile/README.md

 Aesara is modular by design and it is straightforward to add new mathematical operators, new rewrite rules (e.g. numerical stabilizations, optimizations, etc.), and even new target languages.

-**Aesara opens new possibilities in Machine Learning, exemplified by the AePPL and AeMMC libraries.**
+**Aesara opens new possibilities in Machine Learning, exemplified by the AePPL and AeMCMC libraries.**

 ## Contact us!